-The Local Government Funding Legislation, Assembly Bill 245 (Shared Revenue Bill), was signed into law as Wisconsin Act 12 Tuesday, June 20, 2023 by Governor Evers in Wausau.
+The Local Government Funding Legislation, Assembly Bill 245 (Shared Revenue Bill), was signed into law as Wisconsin Act 12 Tuesday, June 20, 2023, by Governor Evers in Wausau.

 Assembly Bill 245 dedicates one penny of the state's sales tax to fund local units of government beginning July 1, 2024.
 The legislation also provides a supplemental inflationary increase and attaches both current shared revenue and the supplemental payment to the growth in the state's sales tax moving forward.